Main Survey Data Collection

-Main Survey requirements - in case using other drone than M300 + Zenmuse P1 & 50mm lens
+Read this if using a drone other than M300 + Zenmuse P1 & 50mm lens.

 Pictures quality

-- There technically doesn’t need to be any overlap between the images.
-However, you need to figure out a safe overlap to make sure there are no gaps in the survey, considering no drone will fly a perfect survey.
+- There technically does not need to be any overlap between the images.
+However, you need to figure out a safe overlap to make sure there are no gaps in the survey, considering no drone will fly a perfect survey, and variations on ground elevation can introduce gaps.

-- Minimum sun elevation: TBD X degrees (to avoid long shadows creating too many false positives.).
+- If sunny: Minimum sun elevation: TBD X degrees (to avoid long shadows creating too many false positives.).
 Use https://www.sunearthtools.com/dp/tools/pos_sun.php to calculate survey start/end times for your location.
-Ignore if overcast.

 Special attention should be given to make sure appropriate metadata is tagged in the images, otherwise it will be a mess and the survey may have to be redone from scratch.

-- Drone GPS, Drone speed, Drone and gimbal yaw/pitch/roll.
+- Drone GPS coordinates, Drone speed, Drone and gimbal yaw/pitch/roll.
 These should all be present in the Exif of the survey images.

 - Flying the survey drone with Real-Time Kinematics (either using your own RTK base station, or connecting to a nearby one online) is very desirable.
 It will record better metadata for georeferencing (altitude notably).
 And, depending on the configuration of your drone, it will help it fly at a constant altitude.